Back to Electronics

 Beyond Arlo, several manufacturers now offer cameras with physical shutters.
 The eufy SoloCam S340 includes a manual lens cap, while TP-Link Kasa cameras feature motorized privacy shutters that you can control through their app or voice commands.

-Visual Indicators: Know When You're Being Watched
+How Do Visual Indicators Let You Know When You're Being Watched?

 Transparency is the foundation of trust in smart home security.
 The best privacy-focused cameras don't just record—they clearly communicate when recording is happening through visual indicators that can't be disabled or hidden.